Travel Tips for the Holidays

 For the most part, ticket prices remain relatively flat up until four weeks ahead of your departure date.
 In terms that are easier to remember: If you’ve already seen Halloween Trick-or-Treaters, prices for Thanksgiving travel are already going up.
 And if you’ve already cooked that Thanksgiving turkey, Christmas travel is getting more expensive by the minute.
 There’s still a little time for December and January trips, though, provided you act fast.
 Generally, there are big price hikes every week – sometimes every day – closer to your departure.

 When to Buy Holiday Tickets

-Side Note: CheapAir’s study also determined that, while there is no “best day to buy” airfare in terms of saving money, there are better days to fly: Tuesday and Wednesday are the days with the lowest fares, while Sundays see the highest prices.
+Side Note: CheapAir’s study also determined that, while there is no “best day to buy” airfare in terms of saving money, there are better days to fly: Tuesday and Wednesday are the days with the lowest fares, while Fridays and Sundays see the highest prices.
 Obviously, this may change slightly during holiday weeks, but if you can travel the Tuesday or Wednesday before and after, you’ll save some hard-earned cash.

 Almost everyone would tell you that, when it comes to holiday travel, all bets are off.
-Much like retailers live for Black Friday, the airlines are betting that you’re going to want to fly home to see Nana next month.
+Much like retailers live for Black Friday, the airlines are betting that you’re going to want to fly home to see Nana for the holidays.
 They’ve already set price models in place for that, which means the very best time to buy airline tickets was probably months ago.
 That’s not to say you can’t still find a good deal, but every day you put it off, the odds shift ever not in your favor.